 Ford Fiesta RS

-Based on World Rally Championship technology, this Rallycross Supercar swaps the 1.6-litre 300-horsepower engine for a whopping 560-horsepower motor of 2-litre capacity.
+Based off of World Rally Championship technology, this Rallycross Supercar swaps the 1.6-litre 300-horsepower engine for a whopping 560-horsepower motor of 2-litre capacity.
 It launches like a rocket and, with the short wheelbase, handles with pinpoint accuracy too.

 Lucas Oil Pro 2 & Pro 4 Trucks